Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ---

-## Choosing the Safety Set: Algorithm Overview
+## Choosing the Safety Set: Algorithm Ensembling

 The process of selecting the **safety set** involved an ensemble of three distinct algorithms.
 This approach ensures that the selected images from the **CIFAR-10 dataset** are **diverse**, **challenging**, and **representative**.
 Here's a breakdown of the methodology: